 In pursuing our mission to help businesses take targeted action on climate change, we launched our Businesses Acting on Rising Seas in 2016.
 In the first year we reached over 500 businesses that were at risk of flooding due to climate change, the campaign led to the White House recognizing our Executive Director Michael Green, by presenting him the Champions of Change for Climate Equity Award.
 In our 2018 campaign, we have expanded our reach to 11 communities, and created written resilience guides in four languages.

-At a time when our federal government remains stagnant on climate action, states have the opportunity to make policy decisions that will bolster the well-being of communities and the economy.
+At a time when our federal government remains stagnant on climate action, states have the opportunity to make bold policy decisions that will bolster the well-being of communities and the economy.
 By providing policymakers and advocates the cutting-edge research and knowledge they need, we can work together to ignite a clean energy revolution and establish a stronger energy foundation for our economy.